 The document management software supports deployment with Microsoft SharePoint (both WSS and MOSS).
-SharePoint users can gain all the advantages of scanning, viewers, redaction and workflow simply by plugging in the document management software.
+SharePoint users can gain all the advantages of scanning, viewers, and workflow simply by plugging in the document management software.

 Integration of the document management functionality in web parts